HamzaAfif/RosaBot/README.md

 This is the kind of judgment I'm proud of: choosing the right pattern for the data instead of reaching for the trendy default.

+## Does it actually work?
+I measured it.

+Most projects stop at "it seemed fine when I tried it."
+I wanted a real number, so I built an automated evaluation suite: a fixed set of real staff questions, graded against known-correct facts, with every run traced in LangSmith for latency and cost.

+The first run scored **44%**.
+Investigating the failures surfaced real bugs; a whole dessert section missing from the searchable data, and a dietary misclassification (a dairy dish listed as vegan).
+After fixing them, accuracy rose to **81%** — a measured, documented improvement, not a vibe.

+**→ Full write-up: [EVAL_REPORT.md](EVAL_REPORT.md)**; method, baseline, what failed, what I fixed, and the before/after numbers.

+That measure → find failures → fix → re-measure loop is the difference between a demo and a system.

 ## How it's built